View ROSALIND GOODMAN's Obituary on post-gazette.com and share memories

 GOODMAN ROSALIND BETH

-Of Wexford, passed away peacefully into the arms of her Lord and Savior, Monday, February 10, 2020, with her loving family near.
-She was the loving daughter to Marlene (late James R.) and Kent (Candy) Brand, a mother of two to, Dawson J. and Tanner V. Richard, a sister to James and a loving friend to Linsey Vargo, Michelle and Ron Parks.
-The family wishes to thank her caring doctors, nurses, loving friends and Allderdice High School facility and most of all her STUDENTS.
-GO DRAGONS!
-Funeral arrangements by ALL COUNTIES CREMATION SERVICES, 164 W. Pike Street 15317, Canonsburg, (724) 705-4580.
-Roz's wishes were to have no public services.
-Condolences to the family can be sent c/o Marlene V. Goodman, 729 Somerville Drive, Pittsburgh, PA 15243.
+On Monday, February 10, 2020 of Wexford, passed into the arms of her Lord with her loving family at her bedside: sons, Dawson J. Richard and Tanner V. Richard, her brother, James, her mother, Marlene (late James R.), her other parents, Kent and Candy Brand, and her loving friends, Linsey Vargo and Michelle and Ron Parks.
+As per Roz's wishes, no public services will be conducted.
+The family wishes to thank her caring doctors, nurses, loving friends and the Allderdice faculty and most especially her STUDENTS.
+Go Dragons!
+Condolences to family may be sent c/o Marlene V. Goodman, 729 Somerville Drive, Pittsburgh, PA 15243.